OVI / DUI Lawyer For Grandview Heights, Ohio

 Going To Court For A Grandview Heights DUI/OVI Case

 Although Grandview Heights is a relatively small village with a population of about 7,000, it has its own police department and court.
 The Grandview Heights Police department is not the only law enforcement agency with a presence in the area.
 Other agencies in the Grandview area include the Ohio State Highway Patrol and the Franklin County Sheriff’s Office.
 For DUI/OVI cases occurring in the Grandview area, court may be held in the Grandview Heights Mayor’s Court or the Franklin County Municipal Court.
 Which court hears a case depends on the precise location of the alleged offense, which law enforcement agency files the charge, and the record of the accused driver.

-Whether the case is filed in the mayor’s court or the municipal court, the court process is essentially the same.
-The arraignment is held within five business days, and you are given the options of pleading guilty/no contest or not guilty.
+Regardless of where the case is filed, the court process is essentially the same.
+The arraignment is held within five business days of the incident, and you are given the options of pleading guilty/no contest or not guilty.
 If you plead guilty, the judge or magistrate will determine the sentence, and the case will be completed.
 If you plead not guilty, the case will be scheduled for a pretrial hearing, and you will have the opportunity to review the evidence and prepare a defense.

 Possible Consequences For DUI/OVI